 Mina Foundation Delegation Policy

 Mina Foundation is committed to decentralizing the governance of the Mina Protocol following mainnet launch.
-At the time of this delegation policy (“Policy”), which the Board of Directors (“Board”) of Mina Foundation has adopted, the combined aggregate voting power that Mina Foundation controls is estimated to be about 24.4% of the total vote outstanding (collectively, “Foundation Voting Amount”)1.
+At the time of this delegation policy (“Policy”), which the Board of Directors (“Board”) of Mina Foundation has adopted, the combined aggregate voting power that Mina Foundation controls is estimated to be about 13% of the total vote outstanding (collectively, “Foundation Voting Amount”).
 Mina Foundation hereby adopts the Policy:

 - Mina Foundation shall not knowingly seek to direct, influence, interfere, undermine or otherwise control the decentralized governance of the Mina Protocol in any way.
 This includes not reversing any decisions made by the decentralized community of token holders, unilaterally imposing any changes without support from the community, or coordinating or colluding with other members of the community to materially affect governance.

-- Mina Foundation shall, until the occurrence of the Termination Event (defined below), relinquish its ability to participate in the on-chain governance mechanism of the Mina Protocol by delegating its voting power of Foundation Voting Amount to members of the community, as follows:
+- Mina Foundation shall, until the occurrence of the Termination Event (defined below), relinquish its ability to participate in the on-chain governance mechanism of the Mina Protocol by delegating its voting power of Foundation Voting Amount to members of the community.

-- ~Mina Foundation shall pick up to 240 external validators which receive the highest Performance Scores.
+- ~Up to 240 external validators, which receive the highest Performance Scores, shall be eligible to participate in the Delegation Program at any given delegation cycle.
 Each such validator shall undergo the requisite anti-money laundering and know-your-customer (“AML/KYC”) check in accordance with Mina Foundation’s AML/KYC policy and must receive clearance in order to participate in Mina Foundation’s delegation program.
 “Performance Scores” will be based on a participating validator’s total uptime and the number of blocks produced.
 A leaderboard showing Performance Scores of the selected validators will be published.

-- ~Once the list of validators is finalized, Mina Foundation shall continue to delegate Foundation Voting Amount to the selected delegatees on a pro rata basis.
-Mina Foundation shall earn any staking rewards associated with such delegation; however, each selected validator will be allowed to keep 8% staking rewards.
-All voting rights associated with such delegation shall be exercisable by such validators, and Mina Foundation shall have no control over, and shall not seek to direct, influence or interfere with their voting.
+- ~Once the list of validators is finalized, Foundation Voting Amount and any other voting amount related to external accounts participating in the Delegation Program shall be delegated to the selected delegates on a pro rata basis.
+Delegators shall earn any staking rewards associated with such delegation; however, each selected validator will be allowed to keep 8% staking rewards.
+All voting rights associated with such delegation shall be exercisable by such validators, and Mina Foundation or any other delegator shall have no control over, and shall not seek to direct, influence or interfere with their voting.

 - ~Once every quarter, or more frequently as determined by Mina Foundation, Mina Foundation will review the list of validators to determine whether un-/re-delegation is appropriate with respect to any particular validator, taking into account the following exclusive factors: